Interview Prep · by talent · Humanities

 "Tell us about a non-fiction book you've read recently."

-Name the book + author + one specific argument or insight you can articulate.
+- Name the book and author, then articulate one specific argument or insight from it.

-"I read Tim Marshall's Prisoners of Geography earlier this year.
-The chapter on China and the South China Sea changed how I think about regional disputes — Marshall argues that geographical features (deep water ports, defensible mountains) shape political decisions in ways most news coverage misses.
+- "I read Tim Marshall's Prisoners of Geography earlier this year.
+The chapter on China and the South China Sea changed how I think about regional disputes — Marshall argues that geographical features like deep-water ports and defensible mountains shape political decisions in ways most news coverage misses.
 I started reading the news with maps next to me after that."

 "Walk us through one current event you've been following closely."

-Name the event + name the actors + describe the underlying tension + share a tentative view.
+- Name the event, name the actors, describe the underlying tension, and share a tentative view.

 "Why humanities specifically, not a sport or music DSA?"